 - Bathing Area

 The cleansing area is where you’ll find the shower nozzle and all cleaning products.
+Unlike in the west, where we often see people shower in full enclosed areas of their own (like those from GlassShowerDirect.com, for instance) here it is a part of the bath area.
 You stand outside the tub basin to fully lather the body and hair to remove dead skin, oils, loose hair, dirt, grime, dust, impurities, filth, and all other unwelcome bodily accumulations.

 Once this is done, you may enter the tub basin and soak.